 Toothpaste, face wash and shower gels… These are just a few of the skincare items that often contain deadly microbeads.

-They look like teeny tiny little balls of plastic that are intended to exfoliate the skin – the problem lies in the fact that once again, these tiny little particles are too small for the filtration systems.
-So when we use them in the shower or basin, they get washed down the drain and straight out to sea.
+They are teeny tiny little balls of plastic that are intended to exfoliate the skin.
+However, the problem lies in the fact these tiny little particles are too small for the filtration systems… So when we use them in the shower or basin, they get washed down the drain and straight out to sea.

 Donate to the cause